 In a really good voting system, we also wanna handle the case when no candidate is exactly what the people want.
 That’s where the Yee diagrams can help us.
 It’s for comparing voting systems.
 Each diagram shows one voting system.

 So for each marble, and you can think of the marbles as li’l planets, under this voting system, if Cold would win, the marble becomes cold.
 If Heavy would win, the marble insteas becomes heavy.
 If Powdery would win, the marble instead gets a powdery feel.
 One of the three—each planet only has one president.
-All planets have the same candidates, it’s just that the population’s taste for guns and drugs vary (or whatever is the topics of the day).
+All planets have the same candidates, it’s just that the population’s taste for guns and dope vary (or whatever is the topics of the day).

 So in a really good voting system, we want each marble-planet to get the winner of the closest candidate, the “shortest vector”.
 So we’ll get these fields of cold marbles, of heavy marbles, and of powdery marbles.
 This is called a Voronoi pattern.
 It generalizes to multiple dimensions, too, in case there are other hot topics in politics.